Call us0333 370 4333

 Historic Sexual Offences

 We have been awarded Band 1 and Tier 1 status by the leading legal directories, Chambers UK and The Legal 500 for our work in this area.
-With our team of award-winning solicitors, you can trust us to represent you effectively, presenting your case with clarity and vigour.
+With our team of award-winning sexual offence defence solicitors, you can trust us to represent you effectively, presenting your case with clarity and vigour.

 Speak to a legal expert

 Facing accusations of historic sexual offences can be a significant shock.
 Serious allegations such as these can lead to severe legal consequences and have a devasting impact on your personal and professional life.
-Our team specialises in handling cases involving individuals who have been falsely accused of historic sexual offences.
+Our defence solicitors specialise in handling cases involving individuals who have been falsely accused of historic sexual abuse.

 With our extensive knowledge of the complexities and nuances surrounding historic sexual allegations, we are uniquely equipped to offer you a strong and thorough defence, ensuring your rights are safeguarded.

-Our solicitors handle each case with sensitivity and discretion while employing a strategic defence.
-We meticulously analyse every detail of your situation and in cases where evidence is limited, our goal is to challenge the evidence presented by the CPS and ensure you receive a fair trial.
+Our experienced solicitors handle each case with sensitivity and discretion while employing a bespoke strategic defence.
+We meticulously analyse every detail of your situation and in cases where evidence is limited, our goal is to challenge the evidence presented by the CPS at the earliest opportunity.

 Testimonials